our digital manufacturing ecosystem

 By clearly stating up front who is assigned to which role, everyone knows how they can expect to add value to the project.
 For us, we’ve also decided that anyone on the team can request to be a contributor for any project, but ultimately it’s up to the Driver to make the final decision.

-We’ve only just begun to leverage this framework, but already there have been clear improvements in communication, the efficiency of our meetings (more on this in a future post), and our ability to effectively leverage one another’s skills and expertise.
+After implementing the DACI framework, we saw clear improvements in communication, the efficiency of our meetings, and our ability to effectively leverage one another’s skills and expertise.

-Hopefully this framework can be a helpful tool for your team as well, to improve both team culture and the work efficacy.
+Hopefully, this framework can be a helpful tool for your team, as well, to improve both team culture and work efficacy.